 If you are taken to a court

 You have the right to be represented by a lawyer.
 Ask for assistance from your work colleagues or relatives.
+Ask for an interpreter.
 You should also contact the Community Welfare Attaché at the Pakistan Embassy or Consulate.